nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Schedules an existing friend by updating their schedule to indicate the time periods they are free or busy.
 * gitGud stores a weekly schedule for each friend, from Monday to Sunday, with each day having 24 blocks of hours that can be marked as free or busy.
+* The hourly blocks of time allows users to get an estimate of when their friends are free, allowing them to easily find common timeslots to play.

 Format: `friend --schedule FRIEND_ID -p START_HOUR END_HOUR DAY -f IS_FREE`